SSE4/corehard2018/PITCHME.md

 @title[remotes-conan-center]
 ## REMOTES: CONAN-CENTER

+* default remote
-* official carefully-moderated repository (default one)
+* official carefully-moderated repository
 * currently ~120 packages available
 * goal is to double amount by the end of year (2018)